OSDG-IIITH/wish-workshop/linux_workshop.md

 ---

+## Additional resources on Scripting

+This was a tutorial for one of my courses named ISS, [Here's](https://github.com/abhiramtilakiiit/test-tutorial) the link for it.

+This is obviously way more required than what was taught in the session, but there is a document called "Tutorial-1.pdf" which contains information about everything you might need.

+---

 # Basic Regex
 Regex, short for Regular Expression, is a powerful tool for pattern matching and text manipulation.
 It allows you to: